10 Different Types of Spaniels Explained

 9. Irish Water Spaniel

 The Irish Water Spaniel is a hardy, cobby dog that originated in Ireland and is now found worldwide.
-The coat, which is made of tightly curled hairs, sheds extremely little.
+The coat, made of tightly curled hairs, sheds extremely little.
 Its color distinguishes it from any other known breed’s coloration.

 Because of the non-shedding nature of the coat, persons who are normally sensitive to dogs may experience a less severe allergic reaction when they are around Irish Water Spaniels.